 These are things seniors can discuss in check-ups with their primary doctors.

-Furthermore, KelseyCare Advantage points out that of the many seniors with Medicare Advantage plans, some will have access to extensive networks of doctors beyond primary care providers.
+Furthermore, KelseyCare Advantage points out that some seniors with Medicare Advantage plans will have access to extensive networks of doctors beyond primary care providers.

-So, if there’s a need to see an immunologist or specialist, the visit may well be covered.
+So, the visit may be covered if there’s a need to see an immunologist or specialist.

 So, I Should Avoid Microgreens, Right?